daubejb/daubejb.github.io/_posts/2017-06-14-OCEB 2 Certification Guide: Business Process Management - Fundamental Level.md

 49. Merge - If an exclusive gateway joins a flow, every incoming token immediately goes through the gateway and continues the flow without delay
 50. Data-based exclusive gateway - decides, depending on the conditions in the sequence flow, how the token migrates.
 The decision whether a condition is true or false can be made at runtime based on the process data provided
 51. Event based exclusive gateway - that decides which flow in continued based on the occurence of one of the events
+52. Parallel gateway - splits the sequence flow into two or more parallel flows or synchronizes or merges the parallel flows again.
+The synchronization waits until all incoming sequence flows hav arrived.
+Only then is the flow continued
+53. No conditions are allowed in the parallel gateways sequence flow
+54. Inclusive gateway - the sequence flows receive one or more tokens, depending on the branch conditions
+55. Event - something that happens during a business process and starts, ends, delays, or interrupts the flow
+  - start event - single circle thin
+  - intermediate event - double circle thin
+  - end event - thick single circle